Call to Action for Tanzania

 Call To Action

 Ask friends in Tanzania to add to the Tanzania Election Massacre Map.
-Add a pin at the location of each person you know killed or disappeared.
-The goal is to map the locations and details of each victim.
+Tanzanians who lost loved ones are invited to add a pin at the location of each person killed or disappeared.
 Click on a pin to read about a victim.
-We hope this grassroots effort succeeds in documenting what has happened throughout the country.
+We hope this grassroots effort succeeds at finding people lost and documenting the scale of what has happened throughout the country.

 Sign the Petition to Demand Accountability in Tanzania.
 Amnesty International is calling for the African Union to launch independent investigations into the human rights violations committed before, during and after the Oct.
 29 elections in Tanzania, with a view to ensuring full accountability.